Introduction

 1. Plug the current boot drive into a new slot

-Step 2: Booting to Linux
+Step 2: Booting into Linux

 Step 3: Cloning the Disk